michaelcoe/UC-RDM-Workshop/episodes/08-project-wrap-up.Rmd

 Researchers regularly leave organizations in order to take new jobs.
 For how common this occurrence is, it represents a critical transition during which data may be lost.
-This checklist enumerates a number of important steps that researchers can take to ensure that they retain the appropriate data yet leave behind what belongs to the institution.
+The above enumerates a number of important steps that researchers can take to ensure that they retain the appropriate data yet leave behind what belongs to the institution.